-Finally, gas-phase NO and NO2 (NOx) ambient concentrations are also associated with diesel fuel use (Vestreng et al., 2009).
-Throughout Europe, while NOx emission standards for diesel vehicles have increased in stringency in recent years, ambient NO2 levels have not shown a corresponding decrease (Vestreng et al., 2009).
-The reduction of atmospheric NOx is important for health-related reasons as an increase in NOx leads to an increase in tropospheric ozone, which is a known lung irritant.
-NOx levels have also been shown to affect the formation rate, formation pathways, and chemical composition of secondary organic aerosol from the reaction of primary species in numerous chamber studies (Carlton et al., 2009; Kroll et al., 2005; Ng et al., 2007, 2008; Presto et al., 2010).
+Finally, gas-phase NO and NO2 (NO_x) ambient concentrations are also mostly associated with diesel fuel use (Vestreng et al., 2009).
+Throughout Europe, while NO_x emission standards for diesel vehicles have increased in stringency in recent years, ambient NO2 levels have not shown a corresponding decrease (Vestreng et al., 2009).
+The reduction of atmospheric NO_x is important for health-related reasons, as an increase in NO_x leads to an increase in tropospheric ozone, which is a known lung irritant.
+NO_x levels have also been shown to affect the formation rate, formation pathways, and chemical composition of secondary organic aerosol from the reaction of primary species in numerous chamber studies (e.g., Carlton et al., 2009; Kroll et al., 2005; Ng et al., 2007, 2008; Presto et al., 2010).

-European vehicular emissions, near-highway pollution levels, and the chemical composition of highway pollution may be quite different than those measured in North America due to many factors, including: (1) different emission standards and fuel regulations, (2) different after-treatment devices to reduce the emission of certain pollutants and (3) a much larger percentage of diesel-powered passenger cars on the road.
-A comparison between European and North American near-highway measurements could lead to further understanding of the effects of diesel vs. gasoline on near-highway atmospheric chemistry.
+European vehicular emissions, near-highway pollution levels, and the chemical composition of highway pollution may be quite different than those measured in North America due to many factors, including (1) different emission standards and fuel regulations in the two regions, (2) different after-treatment devices to reduce the emission of certain pollutants, and (3) a much larger percentage of diesel-powered passenger cars on the road.
+A comparison between European and North American near-highway measurements could lead to further understanding of the effects of diesel versus gasoline on near-highway atmospheric chemistry.

-To fully categorize the aerosol, VOC, and NOx emissions of traffic in France, the joint PM-DRIVE (Particulate Matter-DiRect and Indirect on-road Vehicular Emissions) and MOCOPO (Measuring and mOdeling traffic COngestion and POllution) field mission took place in the Grenoble basin, France during the fall of 2011 at a near-highway location south of the city center.
-These measurements were part of a larger campaign that including direct tail-pipe emission measurements and smog chamber studies.
-During the field measurements discussed in this paper, traffic cameras allowed the vehicle type determination through license plate automatic identification and traffic densities, speed and total flow were quantified through loop detectors, while measurements of
+To fully categorize the aerosol, VOC, and NO_x emissions of traffic in France, the joint PM-DRIVE (Particulate Matter-DiRect and Indirect on-road Vehicular Emissions) and MOCOPO (Measuring and mOdeling traffic COngestion and POllution) field mission took place in the Grenoble basin, France, during the fall of 2011 at a near-highway location south of the city center.
+During the field measurements discussed in this paper, traffic cameras allowed vehicle type determination through license plate automatic identification.
+Traffic densities, speed, and total flow were quantified through loop detectors, while measurements of the chemical composition, concentration, and size of aerosol were collected using both real-time and offline analysis, and parallel data on the gas-phase chemical composition of the roadwayadjacent environment were also collected.
+A source apportionment model was applied to real-time aerosol chemical composition data.
+Particular attention was paid to the chemical composition of particles and VOCs emitted during morning and evening rush hours in an attempt to elucidate the primary vehicular influence on near-highway air pollution.